Mid-Century: Plot

 Meanwhile, Tom investigates the house and Frederick Banner.
-Tom searches Frederick on wikipedia but finds a lot missing, so he calls his co-worker Hannah who he is sleeping with to find a book on him in their office.
+Tom searches Frederick on Wikipedia but finds a lot missing, so he calls his co-worker Hannah who he is sleeping with to find a book on him in their office.
 The book reveals that Frederick lost his first wife Alice and later remarried Joanne Waxen, and that he was also interested in polygamy and the occult with a painter named Emil Larson.
 Hannah hangs up but is soon-after strangled by a security guard.
-At the house, Tom is haunted by a woman who, after nearly drowning Tom in the pool, she first leads him to a book of the occult and later a grave in the backyard with the bones of Graham Verdin.
+At the house, Tom is haunted by a woman who, after nearly drowning Tom in the pool, leads him to a book of the occult and later to a grave in the backyard with the bones of Graham Verdin.
 When Tom touches the bones he sees visions which reveal that the woman is Marie Verdin and the wife of Graham, a woman who Frederick was manipulating at the same time as Joanne whom he later kills and takes her son as his own, now named Eldridge Banner.
 She reveals to Tom that Frederick killed the husbands of the couples who moved into his neighborhood and that he still haunted the house where he died.
 Eldridge returns to the home and Tom calls 911 before falling into a ditch outside.
 The two officers arrive at the house and question Eldridge, but do not go further as he is a top fundraiser for the police.
-Tom is then possessed by Alice and talks to her son through him before he drowns Tom and buries him in the yard.
+Tom is then possessed by Marie and talks to her son through him before he drowns Tom and buries him in the yard.
 Tom however still exists as a ghost and spends time with Marie.
 The two discover a recording of Frederick and Emil discussing a prophesied blood "wolf" moon in which a woman can be impregnated with a spirit.

 The police discover the delivery driver was killed by an architect's compass, narrowing the suspect down to Eldridge or Tom.
 Alice returns to the house after work and finds Tom missing.
 Eldridge confronts Alice and sedates her, preparing for the ritual.
 Tom then possesses Eldridge and digs up his own body before officer Raquel arrives and arrests him.
 Tom, speaking through Eldridge, admits to everything and asks to be arrested.
 The chief of police arrives and kills Raquel, revealing he is one of Eldridge's brother possessed by Frederick.
 The ritual begins with sons of Frederick surrounding Alice.
-Alice, and Tom possessing Alice, kill the sons together and say their goodbyes.
+Marie and Tom possessing Alice, kill the sons together and say their goodbyes.
 After Alice is transported to the hospital, Tom sees every house in the neighborhood has ghosts of Frederick's victims inside.